aranya-project/aranya/crates/daemon/src/policy.md

         check is_owner(author.role) || is_admin(author.role) || is_operator(author.role)
         check is_member(user.role)

-        // Verify that APS label has been assigned to this Member check exists AssignedLabel[label: this.label, user_id: user.user_id]
+        // Verify that AFC label has been assigned to this Member check exists AssignedLabel[label: this.label, user_id: user.user_id]

         finish {